 The climate in Thane closely simulates Mumbai’s climate.
 With the conditions being majorly humid and tropical for most part of the year, it makes for an inviting weather that attracts tourists almost throughout the year.
 The summers here are intense, with the temperature soaring to a maximum 40 °C. The excellent geographical position of the district, however, prevents the land from getting too scorched.
 Next up, the monsoons are a pleasurable time to enjoy the many pretty lakes found here that now are filled to their brim because of the abundant rainfall.

 Best Time To Visit Thane

 Winter, in the end, wins the battle for the best season of the year!
 The temperatures are low, dipping to a cool 10 °C, making the travelling and exploring part of the visit extremely memorable.

 Given its proximity to Mumbai, Thane can be easily reached from anywhere in the entire world.
 By air, the landmark international airport in Mumbai is nothing short of a boon.
 By train as well, Thane is a major junction wherefrom plenty outstation trains commence and reach from different cities and towns within and outside Maharashtra.
 If you plan to drive down to Thane, you have the luxury of choosing from one of the any three national highways that cut through this spot.

 Thane presently gets its cosmopolitan nature from its neighbour – the metro Mumbai.
 Thane has historically been home to several domestic and foreign cultures right from the Muslims and Marathas to the Portuguese and the British.
-With each rule that served their reign, they left behind a part of them here in Thane.
+Each rule that served their reign left behind a part of themselves here in Thane.
 Such a diverse amalgamation of culture can be found in very few places and Thane is one of them.
 Visit this city to get enamoured by the rich cultural history Thane was fortunate to be a part of.